 Implementing clinical data acquisition via bulk FHIR involves several steps, including:

-- Authenticate and authorise: Authenticate and authorise the user or system accessing the FHIR server.
+• Authenticate and authorize: Authenticate and authorize the user or system accessing the FHIR server.
 This is typically done using OAuth 2.0 authentication and authorization.

-- Analyse and use the data: analyse and use the acquired data for the intended purpose, such as clinical research or population health management.
+• Analyze and use the data: Analyze and use the acquired data for the intended purpose, such as clinical research or population health management.

 Implementing clinical data acquisition via bulk FHIR requires careful planning and implementation to ensure that data is retrieved efficiently and accurately while maintaining security and compliance with relevant regulations.